seerdata/spinnakr-spne/doc/Readme.md

 with this command in the customer-generic-simulator

 ```
-ruby sim.rb
+ruby sim.rb -m job-skills
 ```

-This puts JSON messages on the Rabbitmq queue called **customer**.
+This puts JSON messages on the RabbitMQ queue called **customer**.

 Then one brings up Spn.ee